Learnspree/Serverless-Language-Performance-Framework/README.md

 ```

 ## Setup Azure Function Testing
-**NOTE:** Currently the Azure test components may need some re-work to adapt to changes in the main SPF API hosted in AWS (see above section).
-Any issues will be resolved soon in future updates.

 If you want to additionally test Azure Functions (in addition to AWS Lambda) then follow these additional steps:
 1. Setup Microsoft Azure Account